THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Enrolled at Ohio University, Michael never meant to get into the family business; in fact, his father had once recommended against it.
 Instead, the son wanted to be a mechanical engineer, but was eventually drawn toward building—not custom homes on Chicagoland’s North Shore, but massive civil projects.

-After graduating, he went to work designing and building large commercial structures for a local developer.
-He was part of a team and then led a team, never having to worry about anything more than his workload and direct reports, never suffering the burden of the full business and often not even the full scope of a project.
+After graduating, Michael went to work, helping design and build large mixed use, hospitality and multifamily commercial structures for a couple local developer s .
+He was part of a team and then led a team, never having to worry about anything more than his workload and direct reports.
+Never suffering the burden of the full business and often not even that of the full scope of the project, which would be parcelled out across multiple teams—as is common practice in larger firms working on larger projects.
+It was secure, rewarding work, by his own account, but never more than that.
+And as his passion for creating became more evident, so did his awareness that he was cut out for not necessarily something more, but certainly something different.
+Something more his own.

 osu